 Another surprise was this bird bath that I unearthed in the back yard.
 After a good cleaning, it was ready for visitors.

 I didn’t take any photos of the back yard this time.
-All we, and when I say we I mean the hubbs, did was rake the leaves and pick up some of the bricks and rocks scattered around the property.
+The only thing we did was rake the leaves and pick up some of the bricks scattered around the property.
 So many bricks and rocks…